danielkwon7/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Pokedex.
-Search, store, and retrieve pokemons from the database.
+Search and store pokemons interactively!
-  Stored pokemons will move around on the screen for users to click on for level up - evolve.

 ## Sub-Heading ##
-  > This is for children's entertainment.
+  > For child and adult, all alike.

 ## Summary ##
-  > Store pokemons, and level up by clicking on them!
+  > Search and store pokemons by using the input field of pokedex.
+Click on a stored pokemon so that he/she changes body orientation, and cries if there's audio (currently a feature limited to charmander, squirtle, pikachu, and 'robin').
+Press on the 'evaluate' button to analyze the overall description of the pokemon (currently limited to charmander and in Japanese).
+If at all you need help, call help desk -- yet be warned!
+Press on the audio play button on the bottom, and listen to your favorite Pokemon theme song!
+Gotta catch'em all!

 ## Problem ##
-  > This product solves boredom.
+  > Boredom is prevalent in modern society.
+Especially when waiting in long line for a cup of coffee at Starbucks.

 ## Solution ##
-  > This product effectively kills time when there is nothing else to do.
+  > This product kills time very effectively.

 ## Quote from You ##
-  > "Gotta catch'em all!"
+  > "Gotta catch'em all?"

 ## How to Get Started ##
   > It's really easy!
-Just search and store the pokemons you like!
+Just search and store the pokemons you like, and click away!

 ## Customer Quote ##
-  > "This game is an effective time-killer!
-I had a final exam and this game made me totally unprepared for it!"
+  > "This game is such an effective time-killer that I was totally unprepared for my final exam!
+Thanks Dan for creating this blackhole from which there is not coming out <3"

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  > Just do it.